Sudarvizhi-L/Sudarvizhi-L.github.io/content/_index.md

 - rss
 - json
 ---
-Tech enthusiast with experience in web development, machine learning, Java, Python, SQL with strong leadership and teamwork skills.
+Tech enthusiast with experience in web development, machine learning, Java, Python through hands-on projects and have good problem solving skills and teamwork.